 As a youth, David Bailey had a very limited vision of his future: “You could become a boxer, a car thief, or maybe a musician”.
 Growing up in the desperately poor East End of London during the country’s World War II hardships, his pessimism seemed well-founded.
 While he did not become a musician, in his career as a portrait photographer, he captured not only musicians but actors, writers, filmmakers, designers, models and artists — a generation of people who helped define the creative world as we know it.

-A new exhibition of his work, recently opened at the National Portrait Gallery in London, showcases over 300 of his portraits.
-It is one of the Gallery’s larger-scale photography exhibitions ever, a testament to the artist's prolific output and broad appeal.
+This exhibition of his work, which showed at the National Portrait Gallery in London, showcased over 300 of his portraits.
+It was one of the Gallery’s larger-scale photography exhibitions ever, a testament to the artist’s prolific output and broad appeal.

-The portraits have been personally selected by Bailey from the varying groups that he has captured over the last five decades.
-Alongside the pictures of famous people, Bailey has also selected more personal portrait work from his travels, in Australia, Delhi and the Naga Hills.
+The portraits were personally selected by Bailey from the varying groups that he has captured over the last five decades.
+Alongside the pictures of famous people, Bailey also selected more personal portrait work from his travels, in Australia, Delhi and the Naga Hills.

-The exhibition is structured thematically, with iconic images presented alongside many lesser-known portraits.
-The title, "Bailey's Stardust" reflects the notion that we are all made from, and return to, "stardust".
-Portraits of a range of sitters — from the glamorous to the impoverished, the famous to the notorious — are presented in a series of contrasts.
+The exhibition was structured thematically, with iconic images presented alongside many lesser-known portraits.
+The title, “Bailey’s Stardust” reflected the notion that we are all made from, and return to, “stardust.”
+Portraits of a range of sitters — from the glamorous to the impoverished, the famous to the notorious — were presented in a series of contrasts.

 It is rare but very telling when an artist is given the chance to curate his own exhibition.
 Don’t miss out.

-Editor's Note: The exhibition will run at the National Portrait Gallery in London from February 6 to June 1, 2014.
+Editor’s Note: The exhibition ran at the National Portrait Gallery in London from February 6 to June 1, 2014.